Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: Massless scalar field equation in static and spherically symmetric Bardeen black hole surrounded by PFDM

 where $F_{\mu\nu}=2\nabla_{[\mu}A_{\nu]}$ and $\mathcal{L}$ is a function of $F\equiv\frac{1}{4}F_{\mu\nu}F^{\mu\nu}$ defined by \cite{Ayon-Beato:2000mjt}

 in which $g$ denotes magnetic charge, and $M$ indicates the black hole mass.
-The energy momentum tensor can be expressed as $T_{\nu}^{\,\mu}=\mathrm{diag}(-\epsilon,p_r,p_\theta,p_\phi)$ for a black hole surrounded by PFDM, with the density, radial and tangential pressures of the dark matter being \cite{Kiselev:2002dx,Li:2012zx}
+The energy-momentum tensor can be expressed as $T_{\nu}^{\,\mu}=\mathrm{diag}(-\epsilon,p_r,p_\theta,p_\phi)$ for a black hole surrounded by PFDM, with the density, radial and tangential pressures of the dark matter being \cite{Kiselev:2002dx,Li:2012zx}

 Assume that the metric is static and spherically symmetric, which can be represented in the following form:

 with